IBM/carbon-addons-angular/README.md

 - what is the "base implementation"?
 	- who decides that?
+- is there a "base implementation" at all?
+	- Is that okay?
 - what is the process when there is no existing "base implementation"?
 - what is the process when one implementation should become the base?
 - how should changes and updates be shared?